tiddly-gittly/git-sync-js/README.md

 # git-sync-js

-JS implementation for Git-Sync, a script that backup notes in git repo to the remote.
+JS implementation for [Git-Sync](https://github.com/simonthum/git-sync), a handy script that backup your notes in a git repo to the remote git services.

+Used by [TiddlyGit-Desktop](https://github.com/tiddly-gittly/TiddlyGit-Desktop), refactor out to be a npm package.